genomicsITER/monkeypox/README.md

 > June 16, 2022.
 The MultiSample FASTA file now holds 137 public MPXV sequences.

 > June 21, 2022.
+Added a section with other useful external repositories for MPXV.

-Working on a How-to-download seqs and metadata from GenBank and other useful external repositorios for MPXV.
+> June 22, 2022.
+Working on a How-to-download seqs and metadata from GenBank.

 <p align="right">
   <a href="#Monkeypox" title="Up">